-TGS shall be prepared in accordance with the requirements of the MUTCD Part 3.
+TGS shall be prepared in accordance with the requirements of the MUTCD Part 3 and QGTTM shall align with the site specific TMP.

 The TGS shall show traffic control device layouts (including TRSB, temporary pavement marking and temporary islands), be fully dimensioned and shall generally agree with the construction sequence and other requirements shown elsewhere in the Contract.